keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 its 3 goblins, 2 normal ones and one with a revolver.
 If any of them charge they scream "For The Hooded One!"

-After the fight if they look around
+After the fight if they look around they find:

+a) footsteps and a trail that looks like someone had been dragged
+b) a tiny camp nearby where the goblins were staying
+c) a note with a fairly crudely drawn plan of how to attack a group that got stuck at the barricade

 #### The Trail
 Scene description.